-Payments on account are part payments towards your next tax bill.
-So on 31 January as well as paying tax on the previous year's profits you pay half of the tax due for the current tax year.
-This is an estimated figure based on your previous year's earnings.
-You don't always have to pay this - it depends on the amount of tax due and the kind of income you receive.
+Payments on account are part payments towards the next year’s tax bill.
+So on 31 January as well as paying tax on the previous year’s profits you pay half of the tax due for the current tax year.
+This is an estimated figure based on your previous year’s earnings.
+You don’t always have to make a payment on account – it depends on the amount of tax due and the kind of income you receive.

 You get another tax bill in July, so don’t stop saving once you’ve paid your January bill.
 This July bill is to pay the rest of the tax you owe on the profits you have made in the previous tax year.

 After taking into account the ‘payment on account’ you paid at the end of January and the tax you paid in July, any credit or additional amount that needs to be paid will be made at the end of the following January.
 This payment or refund is called the ‘balancing figure’ and it’s there to make sure you pay exactly the right amount of tax.